XanaduAI/fockgaussian/README.md

 ## Requirements

-The functions in fockgaussian and the jupyter notebook examples require [strawberryfields](https://github.com/XanaduAI/strawberryfields) (Release 0.9) and the [hafnian](https://github.com/XanaduAI/hafnian) library (Release 0.1.2).
+The functions in fockgaussian and the jupyter notebook examples require [Strawberry Fields](https://github.com/XanaduAI/strawberryfields) and the [The Walrus](https://github.com/XanaduAI/hafnian) library.

 ## Author